 Recognized by Professional Builder Magazine’s “40 Under 40” list, Marnie received one of the world’s most distinguished business honors, the Gold Stevie® Award, as Entrepreneur of the Year for Women in Business.
 She’s also the proud spokesperson for 84 Lumber’s “We Build American” initiative, which promotes domestic jobs and encourages builders and homeowners to buy American.
 Additionally, Marnie serves on the Construction Advisory Board of Delaware Technical Community College and collaborates with Home Depot and Habitat for Humanity to provide hands-on experience to students launching construction careers by building homes for wounded veterans.

-A graduate of Eastern Carolina University, Marnie homes a Masters in Business Administration from Duke University’s Fuqua School of Business.
+A graduate of East Carolina University, Marnie homes a Masters in Business Administration from Duke University’s Fuqua School of Business.
 Marnie is a member of the Board of Advisors for The Center of Entrepreneurship and Innovation at The Fuqua School of Business at Duke University.

 Entrepreneur of the Year, 2013 Gold Stevie® Award for Women in Business